 Each student works closely with a faculty advisor to design a two-year curriculum plan.
 At the beginning of the first year, students outline their proposed curriculum plans.
 Students may make modifications at the end of each term, according to their changing interests.
 Students are encouraged to define clear academic and professional objectives.
 Please download the advising worksheet, which outlines the requirements listed below.
 Students who work full-time must have a flexible relationship with their employer so that they can take some classes during the day as most of the core courses in the planning program are offered during the day.

-The MUP program is accredited by the Planning Accreditation Board (PAB) through December 2017.
+The MUP program is accredited by the Planning Accreditation Board (PAB).
 In accordance with PAB guidelines regarding access to outcomes-related information, please click here for a quick snapshot of public information regarding to our MUP program.

 Program Director: John Chin, PhD

 The Master of Urban Planning requires 54 credits of graduate study, 39 of which must be taken within the Urban Policy & Planning department.
 With the approval of the department, 15 credits may be elected from other graduate programs.
 The credit requirements are broken down as follows, and described in greater detail below.

 The MUP Degree Requirements Worksheet is also available as a PDF.

 - Planning Studio (6 Credits)